aurorascharff/redwoodsdk-demo/STEPS.md

 ## Hydration/client-side rendering and server functions

-- Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
-- Add a layout() around the user route using server components.
-- What happens on the user page without hydration?
-- Enable client side hydration by adding the script tag and adding initClient to client.tsx!
+- Add a regular Document enabling client side hydration with adding the script tag.
+Add initClient to client.tsx.
 - Login page is a client component to get a nice interactive spinner and execute our passkey login.
 Showcase, showcase interupptors.
 - Using the context from our app context to access the user.
 - We can use React 19 as its best suited.
 UseActionState and server functions.
 It just works.